Hussien-K11/Simple-SIEM-Simulation/README.md

 ---

-### Rule 3 – Success After Failures
+### Rule 3 – Success After Failures (Potential Compromise)
-This rule identifies a successful login that follows a burst of failed attempts from the same IP.
-It’s a strong signal of potential compromise, often missed unless correlation is applied.
+An attacker who guesses the right credentials after multiple failures often goes unnoticed.
+This rule surfaces that risky pattern by correlating successful logins with recent failed attempts.

 <details>
 <summary>See how this rule works, why it matters, and what it looks like in action</summary>

 **Analyst Note:**
-This was the most insightful rule to build.
-It models a realistic compromise where an attacker guesses the right credentials after a series of failed attempts.
-I used a 10-minute time window to link successful logins with recent failures from the same IP.
-It helped me understand how context-aware detection can uncover threats traditional tools might miss.
+This rule models one of the most dangerous scenarios — a successful login that follows multiple failed attempts from the same IP.
+I wrote logic to correlate login events over a 10-minute period, linking a success with three or more earlier failures.
+It taught me how to model sequence-based detections and why context matters.
+This type of detection often gets missed unless a SOC has correlation logic in place.

 **Framework Reference:**
 - **MITRE ATT&CK T1078.004** – Valid Accounts: Cloud Accounts
-- **NIST SP 800-61 Step 2.4**, **CIS Control 16.13** – Monitor successful authentication after repeated failure
+- **NIST SP 800-61 Step 2.4**, **CIS Control 16.13** – Detect successful authentication after failed attempts

 **Logic Summary:**
-- Detect successful login attempts
+- Identify successful login events
-- Correlate with prior failed attempts from the same IP
+- Check for three or more failures from the same IP within the past 10 minutes
-- Trigger if three or more failures occurred in the last 10 minutes
+- Flag those sessions for deeper review

 <details>
 <summary>View Authentication Rule 3 Screenshots</summary>